Aashi24/shreyakr-portfolio/final_project_shreya.md

 - Gauge the effectiveness of the story.
 - Piece it all together on shorthand.
 - Design and create a digital story on shorthand using enticing visuals and imagery to depict the problem in all fairness.
+- Check if the story is cohesive and engaging for a wide audience
+- *Practice what I preach, reduce my plastic usage to a bare minimum!*

 ------------------------------------------------------------------------------------------------------------------------------